 Blog

-If you are suffering from bunions, contact Jeffrey Parrett, DPM of Parrett Podiatry.
+Plantar fasciitis is a common foot condition that is often caused by a strain injury.
+If you are experiencing heel pain or symptoms of plantar fasciitis, contact Jeffrey Parrett, DPM from Parrett Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in Waxahachie, TX .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.